ProSpero: Active Learning for Robust Protein Design Beyond Wild-Type Neighborhoods: Experimental details

-For the following baselines, we employed the open-source implementations provided by the FLEXS benchmark \citep{adalead}, available at \url{https://github.com/samsinai/FLEXS/tree/master}. \begin{enumerate}[label=(\roman*)] \item \textbf{AdaLead} \citep{adalead}: We followed the default hyperparameter settings provided by the authors.
+For the following baselines, we employed the open-source implementations provided by the FLEXS benchmark \citep{adalead}, available at \url{https://github.com/samsinai/FLEXS/tree/master} under the Apache-2.0 license. \begin{enumerate}[label=(\roman*)] \item \textbf{AdaLead} \citep{adalead}: We followed the default hyperparameter settings provided by the authors.
 Specifically, we used a recombination rate of $0.2$, a mutation rate of $1/L$, where $L$ is the sequence length, and a threshold $\tau = 0.05$. \item \textbf{DyNaPPO} \citep{dynappo}: We altered the implementation of DyNaPPO from FLEXS following the approach of \citet{gfn_al_cs}.
 Specifically, we replaced originally proposed proxy architectures with the same one-dimensional CNN ensembles used for other methods. \item \textbf{CbAS} \citep{cbas}: We implemented CbAS using a VAE \citep{vae} as the generator, retraining it at each cycle using top $20\%$ of sequences weighted by the density ratio between the ground-truth-conditioned distribution and current sampling distribution. \item \textbf{BO} \citep{adalead}: We select starting sequences via Thompson sampling and use UCB to select local mutations based on surrogate model's predicted mean and uncertainty. \item \textbf{CMA-ES} \citep{cmaes}: Following \citet{adalead}, we convert the continuous outputs from CMA-ES to one-hot representations by taking the argmax at each sequence position. \end{enumerate}

-We adapted the implementation of \textbf{MLDE} \citep{mlde} from \url{https://github.com/HySonLab/Directed_Evolution}.
+We adapted the implementation of \textbf{MLDE} \citep{mlde} from \url{https://github.com/HySonLab/Directed_Evolution} under the GPL-3.0 license.
 We run $10$ surrogate-based optimization steps with a population size of $128$ and a beam size of $4$.
 The random-to-importance masking ratio was set to $0.6$:$0.4$, and we used ESM-2 \citep{esm2} with $35$ million parameters for unmasking.